This article only applies to time series data

 After you have created a new data set, you get redirected to the UI where you can adjust the properties of your data set.

 At the top of the page, you will find the navigation bar or stepper that takes you through the process.
-The UI where you define the structure of your data .geojson files is located under the Configure GeoJSON properties step:
+The UI where you define the structure of your geometry files is located under the Configure GeoJSON properties step:

 The UI offers 3 different ways to define the structure:

-3. Copy from another data set.
-When you have already created another data set which uses .geojson files with the exact same properties, you can instruct the platform to copy those properties from an existing data set instead of having to re-define it.
+Copy from another data set.
+When you have already created another data set which uses geometry files with the exact same properties, you can instruct the platform to copy those properties from an existing data set instead of having to re-define it.

 More details on each of these methods are listed below.

-Each feature or shape in the .geojson file should, besides the geometry, at least have an identifier property.
+Each feature or shape in the geometries file should, besides the geometry, at least have an identifier property.
 The wizard asks you to define which property represents that id:

-• Identifier: This is the identifier of the measurement device or the area.
-This same identifier is used on each row in the .csv data files to indicate to which device or area the recorded measurement belongs.
+Identifier: This is the identifier of the measurement device or the area.
+This same identifier is used on each record in the measurement data files to indicate to which device or area the recorded measurement belongs.

 Read the info messages on the right-hand side of the wizard

-A data properties file is a CSV file describing the different properties present in the GeoJSON file.
+A data properties file is a CSV file describing the different properties present in the geometry file.
 Each row in the CSV file specifies another property

 The structure and syntax of this data properties file is explained in detail in this article.